christsven/H.E.A.T/README.md

 cases rebalanced rules are provided.
 Everything else can be found in the Bolt Action rulebook.

-This ruleset currently expands on the v2 ruleset, as soon as I got my hands on the new edition and rules I will adjust the gameplay accordingly.
+This ruleset currently expands on the v3 ruleset.
+Since it initially was written for v2, some phrasing might be a bit off, but I think everything should work fine.
+If you find anything, just let me know.

 [Ruleset Expansion](ruleset/H.E.A.T.md)